FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 --header 'Content-Type: application/json'
 ```

-The **netconf-subscription table** is used to track NETCONF notification
+The **subscription table** is used to track NETCONF/gNMI notification
 subscriptions.
 It contains the following columns:

-- node id - id of the NETCONF node from which notifications should be collected
+- node id - id of the NETCONF/gNMI node from which notifications should be collected
-- UniConfig instance id - instance id of UniConfig that is collecting notifications from the NETCONF device
+- UniConfig instance id - instance id of UniConfig that is collecting notifications from the NETCONF/gNMI device
-- stream name - NETCONF stream name
+- stream name - NETCONF/gNMI stream name
 - creation time - time when subscription was created
 - start time - time when notifications start to be collected
 - end time - time when notifications stop to be collected